shorepine/tulipcc/docs/tulip_api.md

 Tulip supports USB keyboard input and touch input.
 It also supports a software on-screen keyboard, and any I2C connected keyboard or joystick on Tulip CC.
 On Tulip Desktop, mouse clicks act as touch points, your computers' keyboard works.

 We include [LVGL](https://lvgl.io) for use in making your own user interface.
 LVGL is quite powerful and optimized for constrained hardware like Tulip.
 You can build nice UIs with simple Python commands.
-We provide simple wrappers around common UI elements in LVGL as `tulip.ui_X` commands.

-For anything custom, please check out [LVGL's examples page](https://docs.lvgl.io/8.3/examples.html) for inspiration.
+You can use LVGL directly by simply `import lvgl` and setting up your own widgets. please check out [LVGL's examples page](https://docs.lvgl.io/8.3/examples.html) for inspiration.
 (As of this writing, their Python examples have not been ported to our version of LVGL (9.0.0) but most things should still work.)
+For more simple uses of LVGL, like buttons, sliders, checkboxes and single line text entry, we provide wrappers like `ui_checkbox` and `ui_text`, etc.

-LVGL also provides a touchscreen keyboard that you can summon with `tulip.keyboard()`.
+You can summon a touch keyboard with `tulip.keyboard()`.
 Tapping the keyboard icon dismisses it, or you can use `tulip.keyboard()` again to remove it.

 ```python